-Bringing the colour of nature indoors often has a similar restorative effect on our well-being.
-Surrounding ourselves with a natural palette in our homes can create a calm and peaceful feeling and these colours ground us, comfort us and create a feeling of homely contentment.
+In this digital, fast-paced age, bringing the colour of nature indoors often has a restorative effect on our wellbeing.
+Surrounding ourselves with a natural palette in our homes can create a calm and peaceful feeling.
+These colours ground us, comfort us and create a feeling of homely contentment.

 Whether you want to completely redecorate or simply add a few russet, tan or leafy green accents, these earth-tone colours combine with virtually any interior style.

 An earth tone palette for your interiors is certainly a versatile choice, but it’s easy to get bogged down with muddy colours.
 The trick is to maintain visual interest by layering shades, utilising natural elements such as light, plants, oak furniture and, where appropriate, pops of colour.